intel/dffml/docs/usage/webhook/deploy.rst

 Deploying with the HTTP Service
 ===============================

-In this tutorial we will deploy a dataflow(ffmpeg dataflow) which converts a video to gif over an http server.We'll also see how to deploy the same http server in a docker container.Finally in :ref:`usage_ffmpeg_deploy_serve` we'll setup another http server which waits on GitHub webhooks to rebuilt and deploy the ffmpeg dataflow.
+In this tutorial we will deploy a dataflow(ffmpeg dataflow) which converts a video to gif over an HTTP service.
+We'll also see how to deploy the same in a docker container.
+Finally in :ref:`usage_ffmpeg_deploy_serve` we'll setup another HTTP service which waits on GitHub webhooks to rebuilt and deploy the ffmpeg dataflow.

 .. note::